ale3otik/ADS-4/Geom/README.md

-- solution of geometric problems presented in tasks.pdf
+- solution of geometric problems presented in task.pdf